Reddykesava60/GOOGLE_FRONTEND/README.md

 A simple front-end clone of Google’s Search, Image Search, and Advanced Search pages — built using **HTML and CSS only**.

-This project replicates the core look, layout, and basic behavior of Google’s interface as part of the **CS50W “Search” Project**.
+This project replicates the core look, layout, and basic behavior of Google’s interface.

 ---